Expectations are a big part of what can make or break your renovation.

 All remodeling projects are assigned a dedicated project superintendent to manage your home’s remodel.
 In addition to working with your designer, who remains in consistent contact with you throughout the renovation, you will be working closely with your personal project superintendent.
 The superintendent plays a huge role in keeping you updated, keeping the project flowing smoothly, and answering the inevitable questions that arise during construction.

-Cleanliness is a priority for each and every project, and you’ll find that we take some additional steps that aren’t typical in our industry to contain the mess and the dust often associated with construction.
+Cleanliness is a priority for each and every project and we do our best to contain the mess and the dust often associated with construction.
 The work area will be contained as much as possible by plastic barrier walls with zipper entrances.
 Sticky mats will help keep the shoes of our craftsmen clean to minimize the transfer of dust outside the work zone.
 Carpeted areas in the path of tradesmen will be covered with plastic.
 We will block off the cold air returns to keep the dust from entering your furnace and then being pushed to all other areas of the house.
-Each and every job also has an air scrubber with a HEPA filter that does a particularly good job of removing airborne dust before it can get to the rest of your home.
 Our craftsmen will clean up their work areas at the end of each day, and at the completion of the project, a professional cleaning crew will do a thorough cleaning of your newly remodeled space.

 Homes built prior to 1978 might contain lead paint, so we check for lead prior to renovation work beginning, and always follow Lead Safe work practices when lead is detected.
 Gaining certifications for lead safe and OSHA (general safety) keeps our team on top of the latest advances in health and safety for our team as well as your family.